bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 ### Stopping Idle Servers

 Since this is our home setup, we want to be able to stop idle instances to preserve memory on our machine.
-JupyterHub has services that can run along side itself and one of them is [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler).
+JupyterHub has services that can run along side it and one of them being [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler).
 This service stops any instances that are idle for a prolonged duration.

-Create a new file called `cull_idle_servers.py` and copy the contents of this file from the [jupyterhub-idle-culler project](https://raw.githubusercontent.com/jupyterhub/jupyterhub-idle-culler/master/jupyterhub_idle_culler/__init__.py) into it.
+To add this servive, create a new file called `cull_idle_servers.py` and copy the contents of [jupyterhub-idle-culler project](https://raw.githubusercontent.com/jupyterhub/jupyterhub-idle-culler/master/jupyterhub_idle_culler/__init__.py) into it.

 {% include info.html text="Ensure `cull_idle_servers.py` is in the same folder as the Dockerfile." %}

-To find out more about services, JupyterHub has official [documentation](https://jupyterhub.readthedocs.io/en/stable/reference/services.html) on them.
+To find out more about JupyterHub services, check out their official [documentation](https://jupyterhub.readthedocs.io/en/stable/reference/services.html) on them.

 ### Jupyterhub Config

-To finish off, we need to define configuration options for our JupyterHub instance.
-For example, volume mounts, Docker images, services, authentication, etc.
+To finish off, we need to define configuration options such, volume mounts, Docker images, services, authentication, etc. for our JupyterHub instance.

-Below is a simple configuration I use that gets the job done.
+Below is a simple configuration file I use.

 ```python
 import os